 Do LED lights need a ballast?

 LEDs use a technology that’s similar to a ballast called a driver.

 Like a ballast, a driver regulates the electricity within a lighting fixture to keep the current consistent.

 Every LED light bulb requires a driver to operate.
 You might be thinking, “I just used an LED and didn’t install a driver.”
 That’s because, like CFLs, a driver can be built within the light bulb (called an internal driver).
 This is common in residential settings or smaller fixtures.

 If you have a new LED fixture or you’re retrofitting your old fixtures, you might use an external LED driver.
-This is common in commercial settings.
+This is common in commercial settings and for LED tubes.